babenkoivan/scout-elasticsearch-driver/README.md

         //
     ];

-    // Here you can specify a mapping for a model fields. protected $mapping = [
+    // Here you can specify a mapping for model fields protected $mapping = [
         'properties' => [
-            'text' => [
+            'title' => [
                 'type' => 'text',
+                // Also you can configure multi-fields, more details you can find here https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-fields.html
                 'fields' => [
                     'raw' => [
                         'type' => 'keyword',